lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

        # calculate mean and return to parent environment
     }

-# Your Next step
+# Next Steps

-Having provided a relatively detailed walkthrough of the design process, all that's left is for you to determine the R functions that are required for each step in the process.
+Having provided a relatively detailed walkthrough of the design process, all that's left is for the student to determine the R functions that are required for each step in the process.
 Remember what the instructors said during *The Data Scientist's Toolbox,* "Google is your friend."
 Use it frequently, as I explained in [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md).

 One last hint: if your program is more than 8 - 12 programming statements, it's too complicated.
 There are ways to solve this problem with as few as 1 - 3 programming statements if you combine the required R functions.

 # Appendix: Variations on a Theme

 Having given an outline for one potential solution, it can be modified in a number of ways.
 For example, to prevent a problem with files beyond `001.csv` to `332.csv` being in the `specdata` subdirectory, one could use R functions to build the filenames directly from the `id` vector instead of retrieving them by using a function that lists files in a directory.
 This technique could be employed in a `for()` loop or with an `apply()` function.

 Another modification as stated above would be to use `apply()` functions rather than a loop to read and combine the files.